redomino/redomino.css3theme/README.txt

     - navigation-root (detect if a page is the navigation root)
     - user defined classes (you can add these classes on every page using the plone registry - redomino.css3theme.classes)
+    - user defined body classes: the user can attach classes to the body using a cookie.
+Valid classes are the ones in the plone registry entry: redomino.css3theme.useraddableclasses.
+The user can add, remove classes using the "@@userbodyclasses" view (add, remove, toggle, reset).
+      examples:

+          - @@userbodyclasses?add=class1,class2 add those classes
+          - @@userbodyclasses?remove=class1,class2 remove those classes
+          - @@userbodyclasses?toggle=class1,class2 toggle those classes
+          - @@userbodyclasses?reset= remove all classes

 Compatibility testing: desktop
 ------------------------------